thomasWeise/aitoa/README.md

 ### 2.2.
 The Algorithm Implementations

 Every algorithm that we discuss is implemented in Java&nbsp;1.8 and all accompanying sources codes are provided in the GitHub repository [aitoa-code](http://github.com/thomasWeise/aitoa-code).
+This means that you can run the same experiments that I did, but also do your own experiments and use the code for your own purposes.
+The code provides comprehensive facilities for logging and evaluating experimental results.
+It comes as a Maven project that can be integrated as library into your own software, as discussed [here](http://github.com/thomasWeise/aitoa-code).

 ### 2.3.
 The Slides